bensteinert/crolabefra-setup-poc/README.md

 The result of the last six months are the following three Gradle plugins which take care of 1. - 4.
 (The historization topic is currently in 'evaluation'):

 - [crolabefra-java-plugin](https://github.com/comsysto/crolabefra-java) ( id: com.comsysto.gradle.crolabefra.java )
-    - Wraps the jmh-gradle-plugin to provide convenient access to a jmh execution task
+    - Wraps the [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin) to provide convenient access to a jmh execution task
-    - Converts the Hayai benchmarking results to a CroLaBeFra format
+    - Converts the JMH benchmarking results to a CroLaBeFra json format
 - [crolabefra-cpp-plugin](https://github.com/comsysto/crolabefra-cpp) ( id: com.comsysto.gradle.crolabefra.cpp )
     - Downloads Hayai from a forked version of Hayai, add the library to the project and assembles it together with your cpp code
-    - Converts the Hayai benchmarking results to a CroLaBeFra format
+    - Converts the Hayai benchmarking results to a CroLaBeFra json format
 - [crolabefra-mothership-plugin](https://github.com/comsysto/crolabefra-mothership) ( id: com.comsysto.gradle.crolabefra.mothership )
     - Looks for CroLaBeFra enhanced modules in the project and executes the according tasks
     - Collects all results